anshulkansal04/anshulkansal04/README.md

+<h1 align="center">Hi 👋, I'm Anshul Kansal</h1>

 # 💫 About Me:
-🔭 I’m currently working on ReactJS<br><br>👨‍💻 All of my projects are available at https://github.com/anshulkansal04<br><br>⚡ I am looking to collaborate on projects on web development, software development in c++<br><br>💬 Ask me about anything related to my domian, I am always ready.<br><br>📫 How to reach me: ✉️ anshulkansal89@gmail.com
+- 🔭 I’m currently working on ReactJS
+- 👨‍💻 All of my projects are available at https://github.com/anshulkansal04
+- ⚡ I am looking to collaborate on projects on Web Development, Software Development in C++
+- 💬 Ask me about anything related to my domian, I am always ready.
+- 📫 How to reach me: ✉️ anshulkansal89@gmail.com

 ## 🌐 Socials: